• Tue. Apr 28th, 2026

 A REVOLUTIONARY DISCOVERY

 Until recently, the oldest known domestication of the humble cat was attributed exclusively to Ancient Egypt, where it was considered a cult animal.
 Evidence of this is supported by several depictions of house cats in ancient Egypt from around 3,600 years ago.
-This has directly led historians to consider that Ancient Egypt was the earliest known place of cat domestication A revolutionary discovery at Shillourokampos, however, have led to a change in the historical context of this.
+This has directly led historians to consider that Ancient Egypt was the earliest known place of cat domestication.
+A revolutionary discovery at Shillourokampos, however, has led to a change in the historical context of this.

 THE OLDEST KNOWN CAT GRAVE